bids-standard/bids-examples/README.md

 - updates to existing examples, or the [dataset index](dataset-index)
 - new examples
-    - only if they cover aspected that are currently not covered by existing examples
+    - only if they cover aspects that are currently not covered by existing examples
     - only if a maintainer can be found for this dataset
 - suggestions on how to improve the bids-examples repository